OpenSwiftUIProject/OpenAsyncImage/README.md

 - [SwiftUIBackports](https://github.com/shaps80/SwiftUIBackports)
 - [AsyncCompatibilityKit](https://github.com/JohnSundell/AsyncCompatibilityKit)

+## Disclaimer

+The assets images used in this documentation are from Apple's documentation website and the property belongs to Apple Inc.

 ## License

 OpenAsyncImage is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.